Palestinians flee as Israeli artillery pounds northern Gaza

 Israel has come under heavy international criticism for civilian casualties during three previous wars in Gaza, which is home to more than 2 million Palestinians.
 It says Hamas is responsible for endangering civilians by placing military infrastructure in civilian areas and launching rockets from them.

 Hamas showed no signs of backing down.
-It fired its most powerful rocket, the Ayyash, nearly 200 kilometers (120 miles) into southern Israel on Thursday.
+It fired its most powerful rocket, the Ayyash, nearly 120 miles into southern Israel on Thursday.
 The rocket landed in the open desert but briefly disrupted flight traffic at the southern Ramon airport.
 Hamas has also launched two drones that Israel said it quickly shot down.

-A spokesman for Hamas' military wing said the group was not afraid of a ground invasion, which would be a chance “to increase our catch” of Israeli soldiers.
+Hamas military spokesman Abu Obeida said the group was not afraid of a ground invasion, which would be a chance “to increase our catch” of Israeli soldiers.

 The current eruption of violence began a month ago in Jerusalem.
 A focal point of clashes was Jerusalem’s Al-Aqsa Mosque, on a hilltop compound revered by Jews and Muslims.
 Israel regards all of Jerusalem as its capital, while the Palestinians want east Jerusalem, which includes sites sacred to Jews, Christians and Muslims, to be the capital of their future state.